SirMekus/nkem/README.md

 If you work on developing API, you'll agree that it's important to have a good understanding of the data that's being sent to and from the API/server.
 This package aims to make that process easier by generating valid "types" for your JSON response(s) via feeding it with a sample of an actual response (stored in a JSON file).

+You can also, of course, use it to generate valid type interface for your TypeScript code.

 > ##### By the way, "Nkem" is a word that means "my own" in Igbo language.😉

 ## Installation